ghmon/German-Amateur-Radio-Operator-Locations/README.md

 # German-Amateur-Radio-Operator-Locations

-Convert addresses of amateur radio operators from the Bundesnetzagentur to geocoded file with latitude/longitude
+Convert amateur radio operator addresses from the Bundesnetzagentur to geocoded file with latitude/longitude position
 =====================

 Requirements: